Spindizzy: Reception

+The title has received a positive retrospective reception years after its release as well.
+In 1993, Commodore Force ranked the game number ten on its list of the top 100 Commodore 64 games.
 More than a decade later, reviews still praised the game.
 Allgame editor Ryan Glover called Spindizzy an "innovative puzzler" that prompts players to fully explore it.
 Saying that the game successfully mixed infuriating moments with brilliant design, Darran Jones of Retro Gamer called Spindizzy a "timeless classic".
 The magazine rated Spindizzy the second best game with an isometric perspective, citing its presentation and stage designs.
-Reviewers drew comparisons to Marble Madness, which was ported to home platforms the same year.
-Roberts called Spindizzy the "best 'marble' game yet", and Charles Ardai of Computer Gaming World called it "a thoroughly enjoyable game" superior to Marble Madness.
-South described Spindizzy as the "closest thing yet to Marble Madness" on the ZX Spectrum, while Liddon said that any similarities to Marble Madness were coincidental.
-Many publications commented that the game was obviously inspired by Marble Madness.
-Over 25 years after its release, Retro Gamer called the game "intensely devious and addictive" and added that "Spindizzys only enemy was yourself".
+Over 25 years after its release, Retro Gamer staff called the game "intensely devious and addictive", adding that "Spindizzy's only enemy was yourself".
+Tony Mott included the game in the book 1001 Video Games You Must Play Before You Die.
+He praised the "witty scenario" and described Spindizzy as "more austere and cerebral than Marble Madness".

+Legacy

 Spindizzy's isometric design partially inspired Glenn Corpes during the development of the 1989 title Populous.
+Fascinated by the isometric graphics popular on 8-bit machines in the mid-1980s, Corpes considered Spindizzy his favorite game with this visual style.
+Drawing inspiration from the game's ramps and sloping hills that connected remote plains, he created an isometric level builder that he could manipulate.
 Activision released a sequel titled Spindizzy Worlds for Amiga and Atari ST computers in 1990.
-The game features similar gameplay, but improved graphics and larger playing fields.
-It was later ported to the Super Nintendo Entertainment System by ASCII, which Shirley disapproved of and considered it a "disaster".
+The game features similar gameplay with improved graphics and larger playing fields.
+It was later ported to the Super Nintendo Entertainment System by ASCII, which Shirley disapproved of and considered a "disaster".
 He took legal action over the span of several years to obtain royalty information and payments.